 Category-C validation uses inter-comparisons with similar LST products from other sources such as other satellite sensors, which give important quality information with respect to spatial patterns in LST deviations.
-Here we compare the SL\2\LST product with the operational SEVIRI L2 product available from the LSA SAF.
+Here we compare the SL_2_LST product with the operational SEVIRI L2 product available from the LSA SAF.
 The results can be summarised in Table 7.

-Table 7: Median differences from the intercomparison of the SL\2\LST product with respect to the operational
+Table 7: Median differences from the intercomparison of the SL_2_LST product with respect to the operational

-LSA SAF SEVIRI LST product for the period of Cycle 32.
+LSA SAF SEVIRI LST product for the period of Cycle 33.

 Continent Median Difference (K)

-Day Night
+continent Day Night

-Africa 2.0 2.1
+Africa 1.9 1.9

-Europe 2.9 2.1
+Europe 2.9 1.4

 For Africa, the differences across the continent are relatively small, with just slightly larger differences in the East Africa Rift during the day.
 For Europe the differences increase towards the east into European Russia.
 These eastern matchups are towards the edge of the SEVIRI disk and therefore represent large viewing angles.
 At these extreme viewing angles it is expected that SLSTR LST would be increasingly higher than SEVIRI LST.
-There are some large differences in southern Africa at night which are influenced from orbits on two days.
-These are being investigated.
+Over Central Europe the differences are around the 2K level but even here the SEVIRI viewing angles are in general higher than for SLSTR.